-The Barostim NeoTM system (referred to as Neo throughout this document) is designed to electrically activate the carotid baroreceptors, the body's natural cardiovascular regulation sensors.
-When the baroreceptors are activated, signals are sent through neural pathways to the brain and interpreted as a rise in blood pressure.
-The brain works to counteract this perceived rise in blood pressure by sending signals to other parts of the body (heart, blood vessels, and kidneys) that relax the blood vessels and inhibit the production of stress-related hormones.
-These changes act to reduce blood pressure and enable the heart to increase blood output, while maintaining or reducing its workload.
+The Neo system is the CVRx next generation system for improving cardiovascular function.
+The minimally-invasive Neo system uses CVRx patented Barostim TherapyTM technology to trigger the body's own natural systems by electrically activating the carotid baroreceptors, the body's natural cardiovascular regulation sensors.
+In conditions such as hypertension it is believed the baroreceptors, the body's natural sensors are not functioning properly and are not sending sufficient signals to the brain.
+This results in the brain sending signals to other parts of the body (heart, blood vessels, kidneys) to constrict the blood vessels, retain water and salt by the kidneys and increase stress-related hormones.
+When the baroreceptors are activated, signals are sent through neural pathways to the brain in response the brain works to counteract this stimulation by sending signals to other parts of the body (heart, blood vessels, and kidneys) that relax the blood vessels and inhibit the production of stress-related hormones.
+These changes act to reduce afterload and enable the heart to increase blood output, while maintaining or reducing its workload.